bassimeledath/test-llm-structured-output/README.md

 1. Latency
 2. Tokens consumed
 3. Completeness: whether the output adheres to the Pydantic BaseModel structure specified.
 4. Accuracy: whether the values extracted are based on the context provided.
+I use an LLM as a judge here so take the result of this metric with a serving of salt.

 ## Getting Started